What Centrelink bereavement payments are available after a death?

 If your partner was registered and had not yet claimed their bonus, you may be entitled to receive the bonus they would have been paid.
 This is a one-off lump sum, separate from the bereavement payment above.

-Most families do not know about this.
+Many families do not know about this.
 If your partner was a long-term Age Pension registrant or talked about a "pension bonus", ask Services Australia whether they are eligible.

 Carer Payment continuation